Saudi Research and Media Group: Major shareholders

 From 1989 to his death in 2002, Ahmed bin Salman was the chairman of the company.
 Then, his younger brother Faisal bin Salman became the chairman of the company.
 On 9 February 2013, Turki bin Salman succeeded Prince Faisal as chairman of the SRMG when the latter was appointed governor of the Madinah province.
 Prince Turki's term as chairman ended in April 2014 when he resigned from the post.

 On 13 December 2015 the board of directors appointed Badr bin Abdullah Al Saud as the chairman and an independent member of the board.
 Al Saud resigned from his position in 2018, with Dr Ghassan bin Abdulrahman Al-Shibil succeeding him as chairman in June 2018.
 After a three-year tenure, the current chairman Abdulrahman Ibrahim Alrowaita was appointed by the group in May 2021.

 Business fields

 SRMG is the largest publishing company in the Middle East engaged mainly in providing information products and services by publishing newspapers and magazines across the Middle East and globally.
 The company owns more than 30 daily, weekly and monthly newspapers and magazines, including Asharq Al Awsat, Arab News, Al Majalla, Urdu News, Arrajol and Al Eqtisadiah.

 In 2021, SRMG titles were reported to have a combined monthly reach of 165 million.
 In July 2021, the company changed its business model with five divisions: media, international, events, research and polling, and innovation.
 Additionally, the company also deals with marketing, advertising and distributing services heavily across the MENA region and Europe.
 SRMG operates in 18 locations internationally.

-Brands/ Media Platforms
+SRMG has a free-to-air channel called Asharq Documentary, which airs Arabic-language factual content.